smartlook/smartlook.github.io/_docs/sdk/react-native.md

 ---
 title: "React Native"
 subtitle: "SDK for screen recording and analytics for React Native."
+description: "This SDK offers several options to developers and/or companies."
 ---

-With this SDK developers and/or companies should be able to:
+## What you can do

 * Replay session recordings in our web player
 * See app structure as an ordered graph where nodes are unique screens